airbnb/chronon/proposals/CHIP-1.md

 This cache will consist of:

 - Key: a combination of (`streamingDataset`, `keyBytes`, `batchEndTsMillis`).
-- Value: (`TiledIr`, “`streamingCacheEndTsMillis`”)
+- Value: (`TiledIr`, "`streamingCacheEndTsMillis`")

 #### Populating and using the cache

 When a streaming GetRequest is performed, it may return a number of tiles.
 For example, a request for the range [0:00, 3:00) could return three tiles, [0:00, 1:00) + [1:00, 2:00) + [2:00, 3:00).
 Here, `batchEndTsMillis` = 0:00.
-Each tile contains a field called isComplete, which indicates whether that tile is complete.
+Each tile contains a field called `isComplete`, which indicates whether that tile is complete.
 This field is set to True when the event-processing side of Chronon (Flink, in our case) decides that a tile is completed and will no longer be changed.

 If consecutive tiles starting from `batchEndTsMillis` are all completed, then we combine them into a single TiledIr and cache them with `streamingCacheEndTsMillis` set to the end time of the last cached tile.
 Caffeine takes care of storing only the most used values.

 - Example: if  [0:00, 1:00) and [1:00, 2:00) are both complete, we will cache a single TiledIr for the range [0:00, 2:00) with `streamingCacheEndTsMillis` = 2:00.

-GroupBys with windows shorter than one day should be handled slightly differently so caching works.
+- GroupBys with windows shorter than one day should be handled slightly differently so caching works.

 Then, when creating a streaming GetRequest, we check if that (`streamingDataset`, `keyBytes`, ``batchEndTsMillis``) is in cache.
 If so, we modify the `batchEndTsMillis` of the outgoing GetRequest to be `streamingCacheEndTsMillis`.
 So, for example, if it’s 17:00 UTC, and your cache contains streaming data for [0:00, 13:00), we modify the `GetRequest` to fetch only [13:00, ...).
 This reduces the number of tiles that need to be fetched.

 Cache invalidation is not necessary on the online side.
 If a tile is marked as complete, it is not expected to change.
 Cached values would only need to be invalidated if you changed your GroupBy definition and restarted Flink without state.
 If that’s the case, you would also need to restart your feature serving app which would then restart the cache.